 Supportive Treatment for a Cleft Lip or Palate

-Help your child practice good oral (mouth) hygiene.
+Help your child practice good oral hygiene.
 This means making sure your child’s teeth are brushed after every meal and flossed at least once a day.
-Sweet, sticky foods and juices should be avoided.
+Your child should avoid sweet, sticky foods and juices.

 Have your child’s teeth looked at by an orthodontist.
 Talk to him or her about treatments your child may need in the future, such as braces or implants.
 This is especially important if your child has a cleft palate that affects the gum.
 The orthodontist can help improve how your child’s mouth functions and looks.